A native of Colorado, Neil found success in the business world while managing simultaneous degree studies in business and engineering.

 I am honored to be included in an amazing industry that has great talent and opportunity. - Neil Erickson

 Terrie's goal is to utilize more than 25 years of the experience she has gained to further your literary career.
-Positions in publishing, international media, government, and education have bolstered the groundwork for a solid network of connections in print, television, and film.
+Positions in publishing, international media, government, and education have bolstered the groundwork for a robust network of connections in print, television, and film.

 See Wish List for updates.